 How are your New Year fitness resolutions going?
-Here are some tips from our Pilates teachers on how to stay motivated and achieve your goals:
+Here are some tips from our Pilates teachers on how to stay motivated and achieve your goals in 2018:

 To help ensure you are not overwhelmed by New Year’s resolutions, try to do small bits every day.